tacoman/tacoman.github.io/_posts/2019-02-02-trace-labs-global.markdown

 # Restricted Engagement

-The rules for the CTF imposed more limits than any of my past experience.
+The rules for the CTF imposed more limits than any of my past info hunting experience.
 Everything had to be truly _open_- you had to include a URL for verification.
 There was zero tolerance for contacting any friends or family of the missing people and asking questions.
-This all makes perfect sense- a flood of helpful hackers interrogating people is not only disturbing and going to increase the heartache of the families involved, it could even spook any kidnappers if they get messaged.
+This all makes perfect sense- a flood of helpful hackers interrogating people is not only disturbing and going to increase the heartache of the families involved, it could even spook any kidnappers into rash action if they get messaged.
 Also, law enforcement is already involved in all of these cases- Trace Labs sends all data to law enforcement to help them with their hunt.
-No need to repeat what the professionals have done in that area.
+No sense in repeating what the professionals have done in terms of interviews.

 So if professionals are involved, what do they need us for?
-Well, not all law enforcement has the training or staffing to gather the kinds of data that top CTF players might have the knowledge to find.
+Not all law enforcement has the training or staffing to gather the kinds of data that CTF players might have the knowledge to find.
 Combine that with the effects of many minds going in different directions and the hope is that we'll be able to find those few extra clues that will help the police close the case out.
 From the perspective of the CTF players, it provides a platform for training OSINT skills- and Trace Labs also steers people towards training materials while working on their own courses.
 Playing with a team allows people to learn together, like any other CTF.
 So long as everyone's playing within the rules- and so far as I know,